front-end-intermediate/session-11/readme.md

 ## Running the Code

-This can be run in the browser console but let's install Quokka in VSCode.
+This can be run in the browser console.

 Take two functions - `pirates()` and `createStore()`: